cornell-ece4750/2025F/sections/section2/README.md

 ECE 4750 Section 2: RTL Testing with Python
 ==========================================================================

-This repository contains the code and documentation for ECE 4750 Section 2 on the RTL testing with Python.
+This folder contains the code and documentation for ECE 4750 Section 2 on the RTL testing with Python.
 You can find the actual section document in the repo here: